 The ISE works to ensure that transitions into the labour market work as smoothly as possible.
 If the entry point to the labour market works well there are benefits for young people, employers and society.

 The government plays an important role in setting out the framework within which the labour market operates.
 Because of this, the ISE has a clear interest in understanding, communicating and influence public policy.
-We have particular interests in policies focusing on:
+We have particular interests in policies

 - Education and skills